PrisonTeam/Prison/knownissues_v3.2.x.md

 - DONE: Setup an on suffocation event listener so if a player gets stuck in a mine, tp them out to the spawn point.
+ - This is done, but the player has to take damage before the event is fired.
+Therefore it is not instant when they log in.
+Also if they cannot take damage, such they are in god mode, then it won't kick in either.
+I've also seen this where it won't tp myself to the mine's spawn because I don't have the perms to go there, but not really sure if that was the cause.